Philadelphia, Washington, New York,

 A day or ‘r and r’ with options that include a guided sightseeing tour of Boston with a walking tour of the Harvard University campus, a cruise on a historic harbour and maybe visits to landmarks of the American Revolution-Paul Revere’s House, Faneuil Hall and the Boston Tea Party Ships and Museum.
 Evening at leisure.

 Another day at leisure in Boston.
 Optional tours could include - sports fans can tour Fenway Park, home of the Boston Red Sox.
-Or how about a visit to Quincy Market which opened in 1826 and is still serves up good food, has plenty of great shopping and plenty of places to sit back and take in the atmosphere.
+Or how about a visit to Quincy Market which opened in 1826 and still serves up good food, has plenty of great shopping and plenty of places to sit back and take in the atmosphere.

 Morning departure for a 5 hour coach trip to Burlington, Vermont - an exceptionally interesting and pretty drive into one of the most fascinating states of the USA.
 Mid- afternoon arrival means you have time to explore Burlington, on the eastern shore of Lake Champlain, south of the Canadian border.
 Downtown, shops and restaurants line pedestrianized Church Street Marketplace.
 North of downtown, the Ethan Allen Homestead Museum is a former home of the Revolutionary War hero.

-Following an informal breakfast depart of a 7 hour coach trip across the border into Canada and on to Toronto.
+Following an informal breakfast depart for a 7 hour coach trip across the border into Canada and on to Toronto.
 Settle into your accommodation and use the evening to seek out any of the great restaurants and bars in a vibrant lakeside city.

 A day at leisure in Toronto with plenty of attractions and options including the Ripley’s Aquarium, the fabulous St Lawrence Market and Old Toronto Food Tour, the Toronto Distillery Precinct or just enjoy some outstanding shopping opportunities.
 Evening is another chance to test out the restaurants and bars.

-An absolute must - a day tour to Niagara Falls with plenty of options available including a great trip that includes a cruise, lunch, a visit to Niagara-on-the-Lake village, wineries and quaint shop and some valuable spare time to take in the Falls and its surrounds.
+An absolute must - a day tour to Niagara Falls with plenty of options available including a great trip that includes a cruise, lunch, a visit to Niagara-on-the-Lake village, wineries and quaint shops and some valuable spare time to take in the Falls and its surrounds.

 Fly direct from Toronto to Denver and transfer to your Festival Hotel.